 How To Plan A Great Men’s Breakfast

-First | Pick a Day and Time
+First | Pick A Great Day and Time

-Third | Topic
+Third | Locate a Great Speaker & Inspirational Topic

-Fourth | Next Steps
+Fourth | Define Next Steps

 Well defined next steps are the most critical component that many men's leaders forget.
 We get so focused on completing the event that sometimes men never hear what is next.
 Events can inspire change, but real transformation needs a defined process with clear next steps.
 Determining these actions is not just a good idea; it is pivotal for your men’s ministry, and its future growth and expansion.
 Clarify for men what you want them to do next, and be determinative about it.
 I have learned over the years that suggesting is not a good idea, just tell them and they are more likely to do it.

 If you ever want to talk this out, or are looking for a men’s speaker I hope you will give me a call.
 You can contact us at [email protected] or feel free to call the office our phone number is on the top of the home page on the website

 Vince Miller is the founder of Resolute and is an authentic and transparent leader who loves to communicate to men and has a deep passion for God’s Word.
 He has authored ten books and small group bible studies exclusively for men.